claesenm/optunity/docs/user/index.rst

 use cases.
 Subsequently we will introduce the expert interface functions which have more bells and whistles that can be configured.

-A variety of solvers is available, discussed in more detail :doc:`here </user/solvers>`.
+A variety of solvers is available, discussed in more detail |solvers|.
-Optunity additionally provides :doc:`k-fold cross-validation </user/cross_validation>` and several :doc:`score functions </user/score_functions>`.
+Optunity additionally provides |cross_validation| and several |score_functions|.

 .. rubric:: Simple interface